JustinGOSSES/predictatops/README.md

 Datasets
 -------
-The default dataset used is a collection of over 2000 wells made public by the Alberta Geological Survey's Alberta Energy Regulator.
+The default demo dataset used is a collection of over 2000 wells made public by the Alberta Geological Survey's Alberta Energy Regulator.
 To quote their webpage, "In 1986, Alberta Geological Survey began a project to map the McMurray Formation and the overlying Wabiskaw Member of the Clearwater Formation in the Athabasca Oil Sands Area.
 The data that accompany this report are one of the most significant products of the project and will hopefully facilitate future development of the oil sands."
 It includes well log curves as LAS files and tops in txt files and xls files.
-There is a word doc that describes the files and associated metadata.
+There is a word doc and a text file that describes the files and associated metadata.

-Wynne, D.A., Attalla, M., Berezniuk, T., Brulotte, M., Cotterill, D.K., Strobl, R. and Wightman, D. (1995): Athabasca Oil Sands data McMurray/Wabiskaw oil sands deposit - electronic data; Alberta Research Council, ARC/AGS Special Report 6.
+_Wynne, D.A., Attalla, M., Berezniuk, T., Brulotte, M., Cotterill, D.K., Strobl, R. and Wightman, D. (1995): Athabasca Oil Sands data McMurray/Wabiskaw oil sands deposit - electronic data; Alberta Research Council, ARC/AGS Special Report 6._

 Please go to the links below for more information and the dataset:

 Report for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit http://ags.aer.ca/document/OFR/OFR_1994_14.PDF

-Electronic data for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit http://ags.aer.ca/publications/SPE_006.html Data is also in the repo folder: SPE_006_originalData
+Electronic data for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit http://ags.aer.ca/publications/SPE_006.html Data is also in the repo folder: SPE_006_originalData of the original repo for this project <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/tree/master/SPE_006_originalData">here.</a>

+In the metadata file <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/SPE_006_originalData/Metadata/SPE_006.txt">SPE_006.txt</a> the dataset is described as `Access Constraints: Public` and `Use Constraints: Credit to originator/source required.
+Commercial reproduction not allowed.`

 _The Latitude and longitude of the wells is not in the original dataset._ <a href="https://github.com/dalide">@dalide<a> used the Alberta Geological Society's UWI conversion tool to find lat/longs for each of the well UWIs.
 A CSV with the coordinates of each well's location can be found <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/well_lat_lng.csv">here.</a> These were then used to find each well's nearest neighbors.